 They requested that the more motivated vasectomy seekers stride to the front and demand to be seen first.
-Then, post-op, the willing volunteers were asked to leave, boasting of the procedure’s painlessness.
+Then, after the operation, the willing volunteers were asked to boast of the procedure’s painlessness as they left.

-A public health initiative in Epsom, New Hampshire, partnered with patients that were highly successful in managing type 2 diabetes.
+A public health initiative in Epsom, New Hampshire, partnered with patients who were highly successful in managing type 2 diabetes.

-The project, led by Dr. Zanetti, exemplified the positive deviance approach (Zanetti, & Taylor, 2016).
-They first identified and recruited patients who had found a creative means to: manage their medication and diet, build their motivation and a sense of purpose, and adopt a healthy coping mechanism with support from their partners.
+The project, led by Dr. Zanetti, exemplified the positive deviance approach (Zanetti & Taylor, 2016).
+They first identified and recruited patients who had found creative means to manage their medication and diet, build their motivation and a sense of purpose, and adopt a healthy coping mechanism with support from their partners.

 Applications of Positive Deviance

 The positive deviance approach tackles challenges in healthcare settings head on by looking for exceptional professionals and patients (Zanetti & Taylor, 2016).